top of page

 ABOUT

-Distinguished American tenor Roderick George has performed a broad range of concert and operatic repertoire throughout the United States and abroad.
-Hailed for his beautifully resonant timbre, he made his New York Lincoln Center debut in Handel’s Messiah at David Geffen Hall.
-His concert and oratorio repertoire spans from Bach's Magnificat and Mozart’s Requiem, through Beethoven's Ninth Symphony and Rossini's Stabat Mater, to Carl Orff's Carmina Burana and contemporary works by composers such as Adolphus Hailstork, including recent performances of I Will Lift Up Mine Eyes with the Nashville Symphony and at Orchestra Hall in Minneapolis with VocalEssence.
-He has sung over sixty performances of Handel's Messiah, including recent appearances with the Alabama Symphony Orchestra, North Carolina Baroque Orchestra, and the El Paso Choral Society.
-Other recent engagements have included Mozart Requiem with Northwest Florida Symphony, Carmina Burana with Huntsville Symphony, Beethoven’s Ninth Symphony with the Alabama Symphony, and Lili Boulanger’s Faust et Hélène with New York Repertory Orchestra.
-He has also been heard throughout the country in performances of R. Nathaniel Dett’s The Chariot Jubilee, a work in which he is featured on the latest project of the Oakwood University Aeolians.
+Renowned for his commanding stage presence, exceptional vocal prowess, and unwavering commitment to musical excellence, tenor Roderick George has graced prestigious venues on stages across the globe.
+His concert repertoire spans from the classic masterpieces of Bach and Mozart to the contemporary compositions of composers like Adolphus Hailstork, including recent performances of I Will Lift Up Mine Eyes with the Nashville Symphony and in Minneapolis with VocalEssence.
+He has sung over eighty performances of Handel's Messiah, including his New York Lincoln Center debut, and recent appearances with the Alabama Symphony Orchestra, North Carolina Baroque Orchestra, and El Paso Choral Society.
+Other recent engagements have included Mozart Requiem (Northwest Florida Symphony), Carmina Burana (Huntsville Symphony), Ninth Symphony (Alabama Symphony Orchestra), Lili Boulanger’s Faust et Hélène (New York Repertory Orchestra), and DvoÅ™ák Stabat Mater (Highland Park Chorale and Orchestra).
+He has collaborated with esteemed ensembles throughout the country in performances of Dett’s The Chariot Jubilee, including multiple performances and a recording with the Oakwood University Aeolians.

-As an international performing artist, George has concertized throughout Europe, the United Kingdom, South America, Canada, and Russia.
-Equally at home on the operatic stage, he has performed a diversity of leading lyric tenor opera roles including Nemorino in L'elisir d'amore, Rodolfo in La Bohéme, Pinkerton in Madama Butterfly, Tamino in Die Zauberflöte, Don Ottavio in Don Giovanni, Alfredo in La Traviata, Sportin’ Life in Porgy and Bess, Roméo in Roméo et Juliette, Gérald in Lakmé, the title role of Albert Herring, Ferrando in Cosi fan tutte, Ralph Rackstraw in HMS Pinafore, Camille de Rosillion in The Merry Widow and David in I Was Looking at the Ceiling and then I Saw the Sky.
-George was recently heard at the Red Mountain Theatre’s Human Rights New Works Festival in the role of Peter Fagan in a workshop reading of Carla Lucero's Touch, an opera based on the life of Helen Keller, commissioned by Opera Birmingham.
-Upcoming engagements include the role of Alfredo in La Traviata with Opera Wilmington.
+George has concertized internationally, with notable highlights including appearances throughout Russia with the Orpheus Radio Symphony Orchestra and the Krasnoyarsk Philharmonic.
+As a music ambassador, he was privileged to perform at the U.S. Embassy in Moscow.
+Equally at home on the operatic stage, he has performed a diversity of leading lyric tenor opera roles including Nemorino in L'elisir d'amore, Rodolfo in La Bohéme, Pinkerton in Madama Butterfly, Tamino in Die Zauberflöte, Don Ottavio in Don Giovanni, Sportin’ Life in Porgy and Bess, Roméo in Roméo et Juliette, Gérald in Lakmé, the title role of Albert Herring, Ferrando in Cosi fan tutte, Ralph Rackstraw in HMS Pinafore, Camille de Rosillion in The Merry Widow and David in I Was Looking at the Ceiling and then I Saw the Sky.
+Most recently, George sang the role of Alfredo in La Traviata with Opera Wilmington and was featured in Opera Birmingham's "Opera Unveiled: A Concert of Operatic Hits" with the Alabama Symphony Orchestra.

 "Tenor Roderick George sang commandingly as the Leader."